d3ward/scriptz/README.md

   - Choose upload from url
   - Add the script link you can find in the List below
   - Confirm installation
+Or just click on the link of the script and a installation pages will be opened by extension manager

 Now  if you want you can setup the script like changing some behavior or options For example , by default all the scripts will be injected to all websites , that because on each script at row 4 there is a : ```// @match       *://*/*``` you can edit that to match your custom website like ```// @match      https://github.com``` or anything else .
-You can have multiple match ( you need to have one mathc per url)
+You can have multiple match ( you need to have one match per url)

 ## List of userscripts